danielemontenegro/dengueknowledgePaper/README.md

 # Code

-Data-Driven Computational Intelligence Applied to Forecast Dengue Outbreaks: a case study in the city of Natal, RN- Brazil
+## Data-Driven Computational Intelligence Applied to Dengue Outbreak Forecasting: a case study at the scale of the city of Natal, RN-Brazil

-License: Attribution-NonCommercial-ShareAlike 4.0 International
+### License: Attribution-NonCommercial-ShareAlike 4.0 International

-Paper Dengue
+#### For the code in the folder ‘EDA’

-For the code in the folder ‘EDA’ PlotHeatMap_District.m
+PlotHeatMap_District.m

 This code allows to produce: